Dasharo/docs/docs/kb/fwupd.md

 ##### fwupdmgr asks for AC despite it being connected

-The check for AC charger being connected in Linux fails when the firmware configures a [charging threshold](http://127.0.0.1:8000/unified/novacustom/features/#charge-thresholds) for the battery that disconnects the charger once the battery reaches the threshold.
+The check for an AC charger being connected in Linux fails when the firmware configures a [charging threshold](http://127.0.0.1:8000/unified/novacustom/features/#charge-thresholds) for the battery that disconnects the charger once the battery reaches the threshold.
 If the battery is considered full and not charging at the moment, the check in fwupdmgr will think the charger is disconnected.

-There are two options to work this issue around:
+There are two options to work around this issue:

-- Deplete battery charge a couple percent, so that it doesn't stop charging for the duration of fwupdmgr running the checks.
+- Deplete battery charge a couple of percent, so that it doesn't stop charging for the duration of fwupdmgr running the checks.
 - Disable battery charging thresholds in the firmware.